Lorelie Rozzano is a guest blogger for Vertava Health.

 My Child Struggles With Mental Health And Addiction Issues.
 How Can I Help Him?

-According to the National Institute on Drug Abuse (NIDA), over half of the individuals who suffer from drug addiction or alcoholism also have a diagnosable mental health disorder, otherwise known as a dual-diagnosis.
+According to the National Institute on Drug Abuse (NIDA), over half of the individuals who suffer from drug addiction or alcoholism also have a diagnosable mental health disorder, otherwise known as a co-occurring disorder.
 In many cases, the harmful psychological effects of addiction exacerbate symptoms of the mental health disorder, while these underlying psychiatric issues worsen the addiction.
 This destructive interaction is called comorbidity.

 Gina’s son Connor struggles with comorbidity.
 Gina says her son is depressed and has recently been diagnosed with bipolar disorder, a complex mental condition associated with episodes of mood swings ranging from depressive lows to manic highs.

 Connor began self-medicating at the age of 13 with marijuana, which he calls his medicine.
 Now, Connor also uses crystal meth.
 He tells Gina that it helps to, “clear his head.”
 Gina says she wants to help her son but doesn’t know how.
 Gina has tried setting boundaries with Connor.
 However, he constantly crosses her boundaries.